Infrastructure Required for Urgent-Start Peritoneal Dialysis

 James Matera, DO, FACOI, is a practicing nephrologist, Senior Vice President for Medical Affairs, and Chief Medical Officer at CentraState Medical Center (Freehold, New Jersey).

-Listen to part 1 of this episode here
+Listen to part 1 of this episode here.

 TRANSCRIPTION:

 Jessica Bard: Hello, everyone, and welcome to another installment of Podcasts360, your go-to resource for medical news and clinical updates.
 I'm your moderator, Jessica Bard, with Consultant360 Specialty Network.
 Medicare-related spending for beneficiaries with end-stage kidney disease totaled nearly $50 billion in 2018, according to the National Institutes of Health.
-Dr James Matera is here to speak with us today about urgent-start peritoneal dialysis.
+Dr James Matera is here to speak with us today about urgent-start peritoneal dialysis (PD).
 Thank you for joining us today.
 What infrastructure is required for urgent-start PD?

 Dr James Matera: The primary thing is the placement of the catheter.
 You have to have confidence in your interventional radiologist, or your surgeon, who can do this.
 At first, I was a little leery, but I started to look at our interventional radiologists.
 I knew they were doing it in another facility.
 I actually did my homework and followed up on some of the patients and physicians that were using them at another facility, and I became comfortable.
 And of course, I was there the first couple of times they did it.
 That's the number one priority.